 Civilian areas have been routinely bombed and deprived of assistance, and access to healthcare remains extremely poor in many areas.
-MSF’s presence is significantly constrained despite the immense needs.
-The Syrian government has not granted MSF authorisation to operate in the country, and our presence in areas outside government control is limited by insecurity.
+We operate in Syria where we can, but ongoing insecurity and access constraints – the Syrian government has not granted MSF authorisation to operate in the country – severely limit our activities and hamper our ability to provide humanitarian assistance that matches the scale of the needs.

-In areas where access could be negotiated, we run or support hospitals and health centres and provid healthcare in displacement camps.
-In areas where no direct presence is possible, we maintain a system of distance support, consisting of donations of medicines, medical equipment and relief items; remote training of medical staff; technical medical advice and financial assistance to cover facilities’ running costs.
+In areas where access could be negotiated and where we have assurances about our staff safety, we run or support hospitals and health centres, and provide healthcare in displacement camps.
+In areas where no international presence is possible, we maintain a system of distance support, consisting of donations of medicines, medical equipment and relief items; remote training of medical staff; technical medical advice and financial assistance to cover facilities’ running costs.

 MSF activities in Idlib, northwest Syria